“Big trucks rule the road, they’re dangerous, and they can cause big, bad injuries.”

-Excess liability insurance is at least cheaper than the primary policy for an owner-operator with his own authority, says Libertore.
-While the first million in coverage could run from $5,000 to $10,000 or more in annual premiums, “you’re looking at $1,250 to $1,500 for that extra layer of a million,” he says.
+Excess liability insurance is at least cheaper than the primary policy for an owner-operator with his own authority, said Libertore.
+While the first million in coverage could run from $5,000 to $10,000 or more in annual premiums, “you’re looking at $1,250 to $1,500 for that extra layer of a million,” he said.

 The good news is, in the case of Libertore’s clients, “it’s been a very long time since we’ve had a small fleet [one to nine trucks] that gets into the six-figure mark” with a settlement.

 Defense attorney Moseley has compiled some of the largest jury awards since 2011, when the CSA program made it easier to access carrier information.
 As says Risk Manager Josh Fulmer, of the Carroll Fulmer Logistics trucking company, cases that go to trial can drag on for seven years or more before a single dime reaches the injured party.
 The following are based on press reports that emerged in the wake of selected trials and/or appeals.

 2013: $178 million.
 This verdict, decided in California against Bhandal Bros.
 Trucking and its driver, would have been the largest wrongful death verdict in California history had it not been successfully appealed.
 The truck’s driver was parked on the shoulder of I-210 in Los Angeles County when it was struck as an automobile pulling a trailer veered off the highway and plowed into him.
 The accident scene was particularly horrific, with two parents and one child dying while trapped in the vehicle as a fire broke out and two surviving children looked on.
 The initial jury award of $178 million was later vacated in total, and the parties ended up settling out of court for an undisclosed sum, according to reports.